mnemonic-re/youtube/memory_intro/guessme_game/Readme.md

-> ## guessme.cpp = Source code for the GuessMe game
+## guessme.cpp = Source code for the GuessMe game
-> ## SharpMemory = Source code for the C# library to use Win32 APIs
+## SharpMemory.cs = Source code for the C# library to use Win32 APIs

-> ## Compile Options to reduce the size of binary and disable security measures for practice.
+> ## Compile Options to reduce the binary size and disable security measures for practice.

 > C\C++ -> Optimization -> Optimization = DISABLED